-Required Text: Foundations of Physiological Psychology (7th edition) by Neil Carlson (I will place a copy on reserve in the Knight Library if I can locate an extra copy; please notify me immediately if you have difficulty obtaining the text from the bookstore).
+Required Text: Brain & Behavior (3rd edition) by Bob Garrett (please notify me immediately if you have difficulty obtaining the text from the bookstore; I will also place a copy on reserve in the Knight Library).

 Course Website: The official course website is on Blackboard (http://blackboard.uoregon.edu).
 Please notify the instructor or GTF if you have difficulty logging into the site.
 This site will provide supplemental information for the course (course outline, grades, copies of overheads, etc.).
 Note that the materials on the Blackboard site are also available as an optional course packet from the bookstore.